Jinsung-L/install-macos-high-sierra/README.md

 `Retrying http://swcdn.apple.com/content/downloads/.../[filename] after # failure(s)`
 Then this instructions may help you out from the problem.

-Note that my solution is pretty complecated than it supposed to be considering the problem caused by a network issue.
+Note that my solution is pretty complicated than it supposed to be considering the problem caused by a network issue.
 There might be some other solutions, but this is the only one that I found so far.

 ## Setup your environment
 You need another PC.
 I used Ubuntu.
 Open terminal.